 Disclosure: This post contains affiliate links.
 We receive a small commission on goods purchased via these links, at no additional cost to you.

-It’s important to keep your cat’s safety in mind when making plant selections for the cat garden, since some plants are poisonous to cats.
+When beginning to plan what plants to include in the indoor cat garden, it’s important to keep your cat’s safety, in mind since some plants are poisonous to cats.
 Here are cat-safe options to consider:

 10 Plants and Herbs To Consider

 - Catnip.
 Many cats love it, but it’s best not to expose cats to it that have a history of seizures

 - Cat Thyme.
 This might not smell too great to us, but cats love the scent.

 - Wheat Grass.
 Full of nutrients for cats, and many enjoy grazing on it

 - Oat Grass.
 Comes from the sprouts of oats and much like wheat grass it’s full of nutrients for cats